 To participate in the National Senior Games, you must be 50 years old and qualify the year before through a NSGA sanctioned State Qualifying Games.
 You may qualify through the state you live in, or any state which allows out-of-state competitors; however, you should contact these States directly for qualifying information.
 A complete list of sanctioned State Organizations with contact information and web link (if provided) is available on the State Games page.

 In most sports, the top 4 finishers in each age group qualify for Nationals, as well as those who meet the Minimum Performance Standards (in applicable sports).
-The exceptions are Tennis (only the top 3 finishers for each age group qualify), Golf (you must meet the Minimum Performance Standards or finish 1st) and Triathlon (all finishers qualify).
+The exceptions are Tennis (only the top 3 finishers for each age group qualify), Golf (you must meet the Minimum Performance Standards or finish 1st) 5K/10K Road Race and and Triathlon (all finishers qualify).
 For team sports (basketball, softball, volleyball) the top 3 teams in each age group qualify.
-Demonstration sports do not require qualification.
-Qualifying for the 2017 National Senior Games will begin in January 2016.
+Open sports (Cornhole, Beach Volleyball, 8 v 8 Soccer) do not require qualification.
+Qualifying for the 2021 National Senior Games will begin in January 2020.

 The National Games, a 19-sport, biennial competition for men and women 50 and over, is the largest multi-sport championships in the world for seniors.